hectorproko/EXPERIENCE-CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/Steps_Project14.md

 ![Markdown Logo](https://raw.githubusercontent.com/hectorproko/EXPERIENCE-CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/main/images/storeCode.png)

 Created repo
 https://github.com/hectorproko/ansible-project

-At this point it tries to find a Jenkinsfile does not find it and prompts you for  a page to create
+At this point it tries to find a **Jenkinsfile** does not find it and prompts you to a page to generate one

-This is where we ignore and click Administration
+I'll ignore it and click **Administration**

-Now we go back to Dashboard we the job (newly create pipeline)
+Now in the Dashboard we see the (newly created pipeline) job

 ![Markdown Logo](https://raw.githubusercontent.com/hectorproko/EXPERIENCE-CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/main/images/pipeline.png)